 The IHF Medan Center has the highest number of students attending classes on a regular basis.
 The center offers daily English, Computer, and Math classes for students, ranging from SD1 level (first year primary school) to SMA (senior high school) level.
 There are also IHF Education Program (TEP) students who live in Patumbak, a small, impoverished village outside of Medan.

-Medan is the 3rd largest city in Indonesia—the largest Indonesian city outside Java.
-The city has diverse communities, reflecting its history, and is home to many tribes including the Bataknese, Javanese, Melayunese, Chinese, Indian, Acehnese and Padangnese.
+Medan is the third (3rd) largest city in Indonesia.
+The city has diverse communities that reflect its cultural history.
+Many tribes call Medan home including the Bataknese, Javanese, Melayunese, Chinese, Indian, Acehnese, and Padangnese.
 No other city in Indonesia has the unique cultural diversity that Medan offers.

-IHF Medan’s goal is to help the children from these impoverished families be the next great leaders, empowering them by giving them knowledge and confidence.
-The aim is to encourage their academic and social development, helping raise them into adults who will be competitive applicants for successful positions within society and allowing them to break the poverty trap their families live in.
-Teachers are trained in motivating our shy students to not be afraid to ask questions, to speak publicly, think creatively, and reach for new heights.
+At IHF Medan Center our goal is to help the children from these impoverished families be the next great leaders by encouraging their academic and social development.
+Our volunteers work hard to empower the children by giving them knowledge and confidence.
+We want to help raise them up to be adults who will be competitive applicants for successful positions within society, allowing them to break the poverty cycle once and for all.